 - Change the default size of your key ring from 512 to 2,048 bits.

 - Complete optional fields, like city or locality, when you create your key ring.
-Some certificate authorities require this information.
+Some CAs require this information.

-- If your certificate authority provides both trusted root and intermediate certificates, install both types of certificates into the key ring before you merge your actual certificate.
+- If your CA provides both trusted root and intermediate certificates, install both types of certificates into the key ring before you merge your actual certificate.

-Use a TLS certificate verifier to verify the installation and signing of the TLS certificate.
+Use a TLS certificate verifier to inspect the installation and signing of the TLS certificate.
+For example, DigiCert offers an SSL Certificate Checker.
 If the TLS certificate is trusted, the verifier displays a successful connection message.
 It includes details about the TLS certificate and trusted internet root authority.
 If the certificate isn't trusted, the verifier displays a warning message.

 Note: If you're checking the certificate of an IMAP server, specify port 993 in the verifier.
-For example, mail.mycompany.com:993.
+For example, mail.example.com:993.